Nradko/Pendzl/README.md

 ### Was it audited?

-Contracts in this repository have not yet been audited and contain several vulnerabilities due to the specific of the ink!.
+Contracts in this repository have not yet been audited and may contain several vulnerabilities.
-Since ink! is audited now, pendzl is going to be audited after major breaking changes regarding switching to stable toolchain and adapting to latest ink! will be released.

 ## License